hagai-helman/jsop/README.md

 python3 -m jsop init /path/to/jsop /path/to/data.json
 ```

-(If an initial JSON file is not given, the file will be initialized with an empty dictionary.)
+(If an initial JSON file is not given, the file will be initialized with an empty map.)

 ### Read and Write